elgw/deconwolf-gui/README.md

  - [ ] Be consistent, use glib functions when possible.

 ### Done
+ - [x] Allow custom regexp for channel identification.
+However this setting is just temporary.
  - [x] 'Add files' - button and 'Remove file' - button.
  - [x] Warn when `dw` can't be found.
  - [x] About dialog.